-When couples aregue – as we all know by experience or observation – the exercise is largely a waste of time; it doesn’t solve anything.
-Worse, it can actually aggravate discontent and weaken an otherwise healthy relationship.
+When couples argue – as we all know by experience or observation – the exercise is largely a waste of time; it doesn’t solve anything.
+Worse, it can aggravate discontent and weaken an otherwise healthy relationship.

-John Gottman, the american psychologist and author with 40 years’ worth of research on the subject, has studied how long-term couples survive.
+John Gottman, the American psychologist and author with 40 years’ worth of research on the subject, has studied how long-term couples survive.
 His research has shown up some interesting patterns that people fall into.
-One of them concerns survival of the relationship, and the other its demise.
-He is so sure about what he has learned that these two patterns can actually pedict whether or not the relationship will eventually earn the title ‘long-term’.
+One of them concerns the survival of the relationship, and the other its demise.
+He is so sure about what he has learned that these two patterns can actually predict whether or not the relationship will eventually earn the title ‘long-term’.

 The first pattern concerns how we argue (much more important than what we argue about).
 Long-lasting couples eventually settle on one of three ‘agreed’ methods of dealing with conflict.
 Gottman has neat labels for each of these three styles but you’ll have to read his book to find out what they are, because I can’t remember.

 Essentially the couple either ignore their differences altogether and just get on with things; they discuss disagreements noisily in a shouting match, or they do a kind of spontaneous affirming conversation that you’d normally only hear in family therapy (“I understand that you don’t like it when I leave the toilet seat up and I’d like you to know that I don’t do it to annoy you, but through oversight.
 I’ll do my best to remember to out it down in future”).